Cerebellum-Network/contribute/Grants/Active/open-access-ai-llm-datasets-on-ddc.md

-# Open Access AI & LLM Datasets on the DDC
+# Open Access AI & LLM Datasets on the DDC - Grant up to $50,000
 Cere invites proposals to develop a system that allows for the storage of AI LLM datasets and models on DDC, ensuring data availability in perpetuity.

 ## Introduction